concero/ui-kit/ForDevelopers.md

 - **Examples**:
     - `Button`, `Checkbox` handle `aria-*` attributes, `style`, and other HTML props correctly.

+## Individual styles

+Regarding colors for two or more projects:

+- Colors and general CSS variables are currently stored in `src/lib/styles/variables.pcss`.
+- However, project-specific styles should be kept separately, namely in `public/styles/project/index.css`.

+If, in the future, different padding or warning colors are required for projects, they should be:

+1. Removed from `variables.pcss`.
+2. Added individually in the project's style file (`public/styles/project/index.css`).

 ## Editor Configuration Recommendations

 For a smooth development experience with this library, consider using the following VS Code settings: